 Sir Jules Thorn was a great humanitarian and whilst his endowment was provided primarily for medical research and medicine generally, he was content for some funds to be allocated to charities in response to appeals of a humanitarian nature.
 Accordingly, the Trustees allocate resources each year for such purposes.

-Before applying charities should ensure that they have read the guidelines for this programme.
+Charities considering whether to apply when the on-line system re-opens should ensure that they have read the guidelines for the programme.

 More information about previous awards given under this programme can be found on the Previous Awards section of our website.